-The famous French naval officer, explorer and conservationist Jacques Yves Cousteau’s first tried his scuba diving prototype in 1943.
+The famous French naval officer, explorer, and conservationist Jacques Yves Cousteau’s first tried his scuba diving prototype in 1943.
 Since then it has gone viral.
-Scuba diving opens a whole new underwater world for us that was previously almost inaccessible.
+Scuba diving opens a whole new underwater world for the masses, but there is a price for that.

 Diving is a great way to learn a lot about marine wildlife and conservation.
 Unfortunately, many popular diving destinations have become too popular and crowded.

-In theory, all divers are educated about not touching and taking anything while being underwater.
+In theory, all divers are taught not to touch or take anything while underwater.
 The reality is very often far from that, especially in most popular places.
 I have seen many coral reefs suffering greatly from the abundance of diving visits, especially from inexperienced divers who damage corals accidentally or intentionally.

 Choose carefully before you go on your next diving trip.
-It may leave considerable CO2 footprint and also a direct impact on fragile underwater ecosystems.
-Consider if you really need to go to your diving trip to a popular dive site at all.
+It may leave a considerable CO2 footprint and also have a direct impact on fragile underwater ecosystems.
+Consider if you really need to go on your diving trip to a popular dive site at all.

 Snorkeling usually means staying on the water’s surface.
-You must be still careful, not touching and hitting coral reefs.
+You must be still careful, not to touch and hit coral reefs.

 Avoid exclusive travel adventures